Frequently Asked Questions & Reference

 How do I make my channel secret?

-Setting a channel 'secret' (mode +s) prevents the channel from showing up in /list and the /whois.
-If you /whois yourself or /list while you yourself are in the +s channel, it will appear, but only to you and others in the +s channel.
+Setting a channel 'secret' (mode +s) prevents the channel from showing up in /list and /whois.
+If you /whois yourself or /list while you yourself are in the +s channel, it will appear, but only to you and others in the secret channel.
 To anyone outside the channel, it is invisible.

-To set a channel to secret use:
+To set a channel to secret, use:

 /mode #mychannel +s